eliztan/tp/docs/UserGuide.md

 ### Storage
 There are 2 txt files created and updated when using BookMarked application, which are book.txt and user.txt.
-These 2 files saved the data related to books and users of the library in local hard disk after any command that modifies the data.
+These 2 files save the data related to books and users of the library in local hard disk after any command that modifies the data.
 Exceptions, such as:
 * Duplicate name of books or user,